 ‘Caloric intake at the bottom, macronutrient intake next and finally, what I would call the often neglected “peak variables” at the top.’

-Jeff Nippard’s Fitness Routine
+Jeff Nippard’s Workout Routine

 Nippard’s training style is to shock your muscles with a new routine, enabling users to get away from plateaus and stalls.